andyjakubowski/kingly-site/src/v1/tutorials/real-world-article.md

 An example of article route is as follows: `/#/article/real-worl-editor-9zlwb7`.

-The user needs not be authenticated to access the *Article* route.
-However, if the user tries to follow or like/unlike an article's author, he will be redirected to the *Sign up* route.
+The user does not need to be authenticated to access the *Article* route.
+However, if the user tries to follow or like/unlike an article's author, he will be redirected to the *Sign-up* route.
 Additionally, if the user is not authenticated, he cannot post comments.

 ## UI
 We already have identified the screens in the *Specifications* section.
 Ler's remind them here: